Update: please note that the Grant closed for new applications in March 2021.

-The Green Homes Grant Scheme was announced by the UK Government at the start of July with details promised in due course.
+The Green Homes Grant Scheme was announced by the UK Government at the start of July.
+Below is information on what we know.

 When will the Green Homes Grant Scheme start?

 The Green Homes Grant Scheme will open for applications in September 2020 and the work must be completed by the end of March 2021.

 How much money will I get?

 This will depend on whether you are classed as being on a low income or not.

 Low income households, defined as owner-occupied properties who receive certain benefits, will be able to apply for a grant up to £10,000 and are able to use the grant to cover 100% of the cost.

 For those who don’t qualify as a low income household, you will be able to apply for a voucher of up to £5,000 and are only able to cover up to two thirds of the cost of the work.

 For more information on the criteria for the low income households, visit the link below: